alexnitta/woodshed/README.md

 Alternatives you could choose instead:

 - [RedwoodJS](https://redwoodjs.com/) is a React-based framework that makes more choices for you and is more prescriptive in its structure.
-At the time of this writing, RedwoodJS is in beta and TypeScript support is not fully implemented, but it should be coming soon in v1.
+At the time I'm writing this, RedwoodJS is in beta and TypeScript support is not fully implemented, but it should be coming soon in v1.
 - [Blitz](https://blitzjs.com/) is a fullstack framework built on top of [NextJS](https://nextjs.org/) with a novel approach to the data layer.
 TypeScript is fully supported.
 Also in beta, with a v1 promised soon.

 In some places, you'll see me writing from the first person, in other places, I use "we."
 This is because this readme is serving both as an explanation of how the project is structured and a mock version of a readme in a real project being built by a team.